ysig/GraKeL/doc/user_manual/introduction.rst

 What is grakel?
 ---------------
 GraKeL is a library for the study, use and integration of an upcoming collection of techniques, inside the field of Machine Learning known as graph kernels.
-This techniques utilize information derived from a conceived structure of the data, in order to apply conventional machine learning techniques for achieving tasks as classification, ranking, etc. Graph Kernels have been widely used in fields such as chemistry, bio-informatics, social networks and malware detection and are starting to be considered as a new way for the growth of technological applications inside the field of ML.
+These techniques utilize information derived from a conceived structure of the data, in order to apply conventional machine learning techniques for achieving tasks as classification, ranking, etc. Graph Kernels have been widely used in fields such as chemistry, bio-informatics, social networks and malware detection and are starting to be considered as the state-of-the-art solution for various problems inside the field of ML.

 What is a Graph Kernel?
 -----------------------
-A graph kernel is a measure of similarity between two graphs, that obeys a certain mathematical constraint, which is that the calculation of each similarity measure between two graphs implies a representation of this two graphs in a `hilbert space`_, where those to graphs are represented as vectors.
+A graph kernel is a measure of similarity between two graphs, that obeys a certain mathematical constraint, which is *that the calculation of each similarity measure between two graphs implies a representation of this two graphs in a* `hilbert space`_, where those to graphs are represented as vectors.
 This can be notated as the
 following:

     .. math::